ZSciamma/Discoball/README.md

 # How to Make a 2D Soft-Body Platformer with Position Based Dynamics
 This project was my senior thesis at Yale, advised by Professor Theodore Kim.
 I built it in Spring 2022 towards completion of my B.S. in Computer Science.
 This repository contains my project code, which is a supplement to my [thesis](/Senior%20Thesis.pdf).

-In this project, I built a video game engine and a demo game level on top of a state-of-the-art physics engine, Jan Bender's [PositionBasedDynamics](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics).
-This is a fantastic physics library which uses the technique of  Position Based Dynamics technique to a simulate a large range of phenomena including rigid bodies and soft bodies.
-The advantage of this method is that provides accuracy _and_ interactivity, which is ideal for physics-based games.
-Unfortunately, like many complex research techniques, the library is difficult to understand: so this project provides the first guide to make PBD accessible to hobbyist developers.
+For this project, I wanted to make a video game that included soft-body dynamics – squishy objects.
+So, I built a video game engine and a demo game level on top of a state-of-the-art physics engine, Jan Bender's [PositionBasedDynamics](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics).
+This is a fantastic physics library which uses the Position Based Dynamics technique to a simulate a large range of phenomena, including rigid bodies and soft bodies.
+The advantage of this method is that provides accuracy _and_ interactivity, which is ideal for physics-based puzzle games, for example.
+Like many complex research techniques, the library is difficult to understand: so this project provides the first guide to using it, in order to make PBD accessible to all hobbyist C++ developers.

-Here is the demo game level I made using my engine:
+Here is the demo game level I made using my engine.
+You can see the cube character jump around the level, interacting with all the squishy objects in order to reach its goal, the top platform, in the smallest number of jumps.

 [<img width="644" alt="Demo Game Level" src="https://user-images.githubusercontent.com/17149360/191396096-8a910d95-e692-4dac-8ce5-f18ffc291659.png">](https://www.youtube.com/watch?v=Djj6FgJyC9E&ab_channel=ZacS)